yoav-lavi/melody/README.md

   <img width="520" alt="code exmaple" src="https://user-images.githubusercontent.com/14347895/154124756-ddbd3c84-f8b2-45bd-b624-2c510482c4e2.png">
 </p>

 Melody is a language designed to compile to and maintain a 1-1 relationship with regular expressions, while being more readable and maintainable.

 The current goal is supporting the JavaScript implementation of regular expressions.

+⚠️ Melody is very new and is unstable at the moment

 ## Examples